AiratTop/blog.airat.top/content/post/markdown-syntax/index.md

 ---
 title: Markdown Syntax Guide
-date: 2023-09-07
+date: 2025-09-09
 description: Sample article showcasing basic Markdown syntax and formatting for HTML elements.
 image: cover.jpg
 tags:
   - markdown
 categories:
   - education
-weight: 1       # You can add weight to some posts to override the default sorting (date descending)
+#weight: 1       # You can add weight to some posts to override the default sorting (date descending)
-# draft: true
+draft: false
 ---

 This article offers a sample of basic Markdown syntax that can be used in Hugo content files, also it shows whether basic HTML elements are decorated with CSS in a Hugo theme.